Riizade/Jormungandr/design.md

 This means that lots of grey hair will be generated, and consequently, lots of older people.
 This means that enabling this feature disallows conditionality of probability on other fields.

+The major benefit of arbitrary generation order is the ability to specify attributes unconditionally before generation, allowing for towns to generate say, a certain number of people with the guard occupation, rather than relying on randomness.
+However, this feature messes with probability distributions for certain required occupations (which may be desired).

 Alternative implementation 1:
 Instead of having this feature, attributes could have a definite generation order.
 With this implementation, if I want to specify a particular attribute before generation, I would have to generate an entity up to that attribute, then check if the entity meets all requirements.
 If not, then I have to regenerate.
 This gives no guarantees that a valid entity will or can ever be generated.